Weird-Ghosts/www/content/faq/index.md

 And read our blog post: [How to Apply to Weird Ghosts](https://weirdghosts.ca/blog/how-to-apply-to-weird-ghosts/)

-#### Is there a deadline for submitting applications, or is funding available on a rolling basis?
+#### Is funding available on a rolling basis?

-Funding is awarded on a rolling basis, although we close our application form a few times a year while our programs are underway.
-Typically, the application is open from June-November.
+Yes, funding is awarded on a rolling basis.
+We close our application form a few times a year while our programs are underway, typically from June-November.

 #### Where does the funding for Weird Ghosts come from?